ipspace/netsim-tools/docs/module/ospf.md

 * Any other link type ⇒ **broadcast** network
 * *Stub link* ⇒ passive interface

 Stub links must have exactly one device attached to them.
-To create multi-router stub links, use **role: stub** link attribute.
+To create multi-router stub links, use **role: stub** link attribute (see below).

+### Using Link Roles

+Link roles are used together with link types to decide whether to include an interface in an OSPF process, and whether to make an interface passive:

-External links (with **role: external**) and management interfaces are excluded from the OSPF process.
+* External links (links with **role: external**) are not included in the OSPF process.
+* Links with **role** set to **stub** or **passive** are configured as *passive* OSPF interfaces.

+**Notes:**

+* Link role could be set by the BGP module -- links with devices from different AS numbers attached to them get a role specified in **defaults.bgp.ebgp_role** parameter.
+The system default value of that parameter is **external**, making inter-AS links excluded from the OSPF process.
+* Management interfaces are never added to the OSPF process.
+They are not in the set of device links and thus not considered in the OSPF configuration template.

 ## Example